Trans Europ Express: Growth

 The network grew in the course of the years, adding three more countries: Spain (Renfe), Denmark (DSB) and Austria (ÖBB).
 The system reached furthest in 1974.
 However, of these three only Renfe became a TEE member; the other two countries had TEEs running through them but the rail administrations were never members.
 In the late 1970s, the TEE network comprised 39 different named trains, serving 31 routes.
 A few routes had more than one TEE train concurrently; for example, the Paris–Brussels route had four TEEs, running at different times of the day.

 Contraction and end

 From the late 1970s onward, gradually more and more Trans-Europe Express trains were replaced by other trains giving a similar kind of service but also carrying 2nd class.
 Business travellers used air travel more and more.
-In 1979 DB completely restructured the network with the coming of the new national InterCity services, resulting in successively fewer TEE services and more InterCity services in the course of time.
+In 1971 DB completely restructured the network with the coming of the new similar but national InterCity services, which added second class in 1979, resulting in successively fewer TEE services and more InterCity services in the course of time.
 The introduction of the TGV service in France in 1981, and its subsequent expansion, along with expansion of high-speed rail lines in other European countries led to still more TEEs' being replaced by domestic high-speed trains.